tremho/odp-documentation/guide_book/src/how/ec/charger/5-integration.md

 ## Writing the Integration Test

-We want to make a testing version of what we have running in `main`, so let's just copy over the code from main into `battery_subsystem_behavior.rs` as our starting point:
+We want to make a testing version of what we have running in `main`, so let's just copy over the code from main into `integration/battery_subsystem_behavior.rs` as our starting point:

 ```rust
 use embassy_executor::Executor;